 But what’s a lender to do?
 Raising the bar across the board means shutting out potentially valuable customers who will take their business straight to your competitors.
 Failing to improve standards increases the chance that a significant proportion of these new customers will default on their loan repayments.

 Meanwhile, old-school indicators like lending histories and company financials only offer part of the picture.
 They don’t take into account domain knowledge.
-They don’t help you figure out where the gaps in your understanding are or what datasets you should look at to fill them.
+They don’t help you figure out where the gaps in your understanding are or what datasets you should look at to fill them in order to enhance how you predict risk.

 The answer isn’t over-caution; it’s to be smarter about how you calculate and predict risk in the first place.
 Risk modeling today is a data science problem.
 Basing your risk models on artificial intelligence — specifically, machine learning (ML) — offers a way to address these complexities, creating safer application and approval processes.
 What’s more, it does it in a way that doesn’t undermine the user experience for applicants.